pauliejes/SandboxDocs/docs/graphics.md

 # Cameras

+## Camera Modes

+This documentation refers to the various interaction modes for the Editor Camera.
+This information is not relevant to cameras with are entities within a scene.

+!!! note "Note:"
+    The current camera controls assume you have a standard three button mouse.

+!!! note "Note:"
+	These camera controls apply to the default Editor Camera only.
+Selecting one will activate the default camera.

+### Orbit

+This is the default mode.
+The camera orbits around an imaginary point in space.
+The camera can swing around this point while facing it, or move toward or away from the point.
+The point itself can be translated to different locations in the scene.

+* right click and drag to orbit
+* middle click and drag to pan (move the focus point)
+* mouse wheel to zoom in or out
+* hold shift and move the mouse to orbit
+* use the arrow keys to orbit
+* hold shift and use the up and down keys to zoom
+* hold space and use the arrow keys to pan
+* touch and drag on a touchscreen to orbit
+* pinch a touchscreen to zomm
+* Two-finger touch and drag to pan

+### First/Third Person

+This mode is only available when the scene is generating avatars for users.
+The camera can transition between first and third person modes by rolling the mousewheel.
+When this mode is active, certain mouse motions will control the avatar.

+**Third Person mode**

+* right click and drag to orbit around the avatar
+* roll the mouse wheel to zoom.
+When you are close enough, you will enter First Person mode
+* use the arrow keys or WASD to move the avatar

+**First Person mode**

+* right click and drag to turn your viewpoint
+* roll the mousewheel to exit back to Third Person mode
+* use the arrow keys or WASD to contol the character

+### Navigate Mode

+This mode allows you to zoom to a very specifc point in space easily.
+It is related to Orbit mode in that it exposes the same functionality, with some additional features.

+* all the same interactivity from the Orbit mode, plus:
+* middle click and drag to zoom in or out from the point of interest
+* middle click to animate the center point to a location in the scene.
+This uses a polygon accurate mouse intersection test
+* tap space to set the center point (same as middle click)

+### Free Mode

+This mode is a first person style controller, but not tied to the avatar.

+* right click and drag to turn the viewpoint
+* roll the mouse wheel to move forward.
+You can move forward forever
+* middle click and drag to pan
+* use the arrow keys to turn the viewpoint
+* use space and the arrow keys to pan
+* use ctrl and the up or down button to move forward or back

+### Device Orientation

+This mode will attempt to use the sensors in your phone or tablet to position the viewpoint.
+This will have no effect on a desktop computer

+* physically move your tablet around space to change the viewpoint.

+### Fly

+A first person control mode that is always moving forward.

+* right click and drag to turn
+* roll the mouse wheel to accelerate or decelerate

 ## Creating Cameras

 There are two major things to understand about cameras in the VWF.
 First, the camera you are looking through by default in the Editor is a special camera that is not shared with other users.
 Each user has his or her own viewpoint when editing that is not shared between users.
 There is a function for temporarily broadcasting the position of your camera to other users; see the [Camera Modes](camera-modes.md "Camera Modes") section for more information.